natalie-kate/music_to_my_ears/README.md

 -   [Django Docs](https://docs.djangoproject.com/en/4.0/topics/forms/modelforms/): Helped with radio button CHOICES code for ratings section of contact page.
 -   [Juli Colombo](https://medium.com/ibisdev/upload-multiple-images-to-a-model-with-django-fd00d8551a1c): Helped me with dealing with product images.
 Knew that some products you would want more images than others e.g a special edition or multi disc album.
 So this article helped me decide to create a seperate image model.
 -   [JQuery docs](https://api.jquery.com/each/): Used in display_image.js to send each file in the array to the displayImg function in turn.
+-   [Kaspar Etter](https://stackoverflow.com/questions/19794211/horizontal-scroll-on-overflow-of-table): For enabling my table in order confirmation to scroll horizontally for when table overflows small screens.

 ### Content